 In the United States, more than 30% of all equipment is leased, as is a great deal of real estate.
 Consequently, leasing is an important financing vehicle.
 In this chapter, we discussed the leasing decision from the standpoints of both the lessee and lessor.
-The key concepts covered are listed below:
+The key concepts covered are listed below.

-- The five most important types of lease agreement are (1) operating lease, (2) financial, or capital, lease, (3) sale-and-leaseback, (4) combination lease, and (5) synthetic lease. - The IRS has specific guidelines that apply to lease arrangements.
+- The five most important types of lease agreement are the (1) operating lease; (2) financial, or capital, lease; (3) sale-and-leaseback; (4) combination lease; and (5) synthetic lease. - The IRS has specific guidelines that apply to lease arrangements.
 A lease that meets these guidelines is called a guideline, or tax-oriented, lease, because the IRS permits the lessor to deduct the asset's depreciation and allows the lessee to deduct the lease payments.
 A lease that does not meet the IRS guidelines is called a non-tax-oriented lease, in which case ownership for tax purposes resides with the lessee rather than the lessor. - FASB Statement 13 spells out the conditions under which a lease must be capitalized (shown directly on the balance sheet) as opposed to shown only in the notes to the financial statements.
-Generally, leases that run for a period equal to or greater than 75% of the asset's life must be capitalized.
+Generally, leases that run for a period equal to or greater than 75% of the asset's life must be capitalized. - The lessee's analysis consists basically of a comparison of the PV of costs associated with leasing versus the PV of costs associated with owning.
+The difference in these costs is called the net advantage to leasing (NAL). - One of the key issues in the lessee's analysis is the appropriate discount rate.
+A lease is a substitute for debt, cash flows in a lease analysis are stated on an after-tax basis, and cash flows are known with relative certainty, so the appropriate discount rate is the lessee's after-tax cost of debt.
+A higher discount rate may be used on the residual value if it is substantially riskier than the other flows. - The lessor evaluates the lease as an investment.
+If the lease's NPV is greater than zero or if its IRR is greater than the lessor's opportunity cost, then the lease should be written. - Leasing is motivated by various differences between lessees and lessors.
+Three of the most important reasons for leasing are (1) tax rate differentials, (2) leases in which the lessor is better able than the lessee to bear the residual value risk, and (3) situations in which the lessor can maintain the leased equipment more efficiently than the lessee can. - Web Extension 18A explains leasing feedback effects; Web Extension 18B explains the percentage cost of leasing; and Web Extension 18C explains leveraged leases.

-16For more on leasing, see Thomas J. Finucane, "Some Empirical Evidence on the Use of Financial Leases," The Journal of Financial Research, Fall 1988, pp. 321-333; and Lawrence D. Schall, "The Evaluation of Lease Financing Opportunities," Midland Corporate Finance Journal, Spring 1985, pp. 48-65.
+&lt;sup>15For more on leasing, see Thomas J. Finucane, "Some Empirical Evidence on the Use of Financial Leases," The Journal of Financial Research, Fall 1988, pp. 321-333; and Lawrence D. Schall, "The Evaluation of Lease Financing Opportunities," Midland Corporate Finance Journal, Spring 1985, pp. 48-65.